developer-hchan/Blackjack_Strategy_Simulation/README.md

 We similarly generate the rest of the expected values for the **hard 20** case against the rest of the possible dealer face ups\
 Which are: 10, 9, 8, 7, 6, 5, 4, 3, and 2

-We the coninute the process with the **hard 19** case; however, now there is the potential for us to draw an Ace.
+We then coninute the process with the **hard 19** case; however, now there is the potential for us to draw an Ace.
 That would give the player a **hard 20** hand.\
 At this point, we would look back at the expected values generated in the **hard 20** case and instruct the algorithm to choose the optimal decision.

+Let's use the above generated expected values for the scenario below.

-For example, say we have a **hard 19** and we draw an ace giving us a **hard 20**.
+Say we have a **hard 19** and we draw an ace giving us a **hard 20**.
 We look and see that the dealer has a **face up Ace**.
 We search for the optimal strategy for the follwing case: (player has a hand total of 20, player has a hard hand, dealer has a face up Ace).
 To which the algorithm will return 'stand' as that has the highest expected value of all the possible player decisions.
 So, in the case we have a **hard 19**, draw an Ace, and the dealer has a **face up Ace**, the algorithm will choose the optimal decision of 'stand'.

 After all the cases for **hard 19** are generated, we repeat the process with **hard 18** now knowing the optimal strategies for all the **hard 19** and **hard 20** cases.
-In case our **hard 18** draws in to a **hard 19** or **hard 20**, we'll be able to look up the optimal strategy and perform the associated action.
+In case our **hard 18** draws into a **hard 19** or **hard 20**, we'll be able to look up the optimal strategy and perform the associated action.

 We repeat this process until we get to **hard 10**.
-This is because starting at a **hard 9** it becomes possible for to draw into a soft hand.\
+This is because starting at a **hard 9** it becomes possible for us to draw into a soft hand.\
 i.e. 9 + Ace = **soft 20**\
 The reason **hard 10** is not included is because drawing 10 + Ace = **soft 21** and that ends the player turn (at least for that hand if the player has multiple hands).

-Since we can not look up the optimal decison in case we draw into a **soft hand**, we generate the optimal decisions for all of the **soft hands** (20 - 12)\
+Since we cannot look up the optimal decison in case we draw into a **soft hand**, we generate the optimal decisions for all of the **soft hands** (20 - 12)\
 a.k.a Ace + 9, Ace + 8, Ace + 7, Ace + 6, Ace + 5, Ace + 4, Ace + 3, Ace + 2, and Ace + Ace\
 Luckily, the minimum hard hand that can be created from a soft hand is **hard 12**, a.k.a Ace + Ace or Ace + 9 + 2 or similar combination\
 given all the hard cases generated previously, we have no problem searching for the optimal decisions for all the soft hand cases.
-We start with simulating from the **soft 20** case and go down to **soft 12**
+We start with simulating from the **soft 20** case and go down to **soft 12**.

 Now that we have the optimal decisions for **hard 20** -> **hard 10** and all the soft cases (**soft 20** -> **soft 12**), we can finish simulating the rest of the hard cases.
 Which are **hard 9** -> **hard 4**.

 Still here?
 Awesome.
 Now we have to simulate the **splittable hands**.

 Calculating the **splittable hand** expected values are relatively easy in theory, as we have all the optimal strategies for both the **hard and soft hands**.\
 We first create a **splittable hand** like 7 + 7.
-Split it to get two player hands, lets say 7 + 10 and 7 + 9.
+We split it to get two player hands, lets say 7 + 10 and 7 + 9.
 Finally, we run the simulation the same way we have above for both newly created hands.

 But...
 What about if we draw another splittable hand?
 Excellent question.
 I think technically the most accurate way to address this issue is to create a mini-monte-carlo tree for each additional splittable hand.
-The reason being that when you get a splittable hand, what is the best thing to do?
+The reason being that when you get a splittable hand, we actually don't know what the best thing to do is.
 I will illustrate this approach below:

 **handA** of 7 + 7 -> **handB** of 7 + 10 and **handC** of 7 + 7.\
 We know the optimal strategy for **handB**, but what about **handC**?
 * **As a note**, we don't know yet if splitting 7 + 7 is the optimal choice; we were trying to find that answer by splitting the original **handA**.\
 Ideally, we would simulate all the possible options for **handC**, which would usually be 'split', 'stand', 'hit', 'double', and 'surrender.'
 We would then perform the optimal decision on **handC**.\
 But what if the optimal decison for **handC** is to 'split' and **handC** splits into -> **handD** of 7 + 7 and **handE** of 7 + 9...\
-We would need to do the same mini-simulation for **handD**... which could eventually turn into a computational nightmare.
+We would also need to simulate all the possible options for **handD**... which could eventually turn into a computational nightmare.

 My compromise has been that if another **splittable hand** appears from the previous **splittable hand**, the new hand is split as well.
-I believe it would be akin to gathering a few extra data points on the 'split' player decision; however, I want to make mention of the mini-monte-carlo-tree method listed above as well.
+I believe it would be akin to gathering a few extra data points on the 'split' player decision; however, I wanted to make mention of the mini-monte-carlo-tree method listed above as well.

-I would like to state that this simulation currently allows infinite splits.
+I would like to state that this simulation currently allows for 'infinite' splits.
 The rules on how many times you can split hands varies from casino to casino; however, I am treating splittable hands as 'more' data for the simulation.
-The simulation also use a deck, so actually splitting an infinite amount of times is impossible; however, I will likely include a split limit as a toggalable simulation setting in a future update.
+The simulation also uses a deck, so actually splitting an infinite amount of times is impossible; however, I will likely include a split limit as a toggalable simulation setting in a future update.

 Congratulations, you just finished generating the optimal decisions for the game of blackjack!

 ## Ok, But What is The Code Doing?
-At a high level, the code is creating a GameState object that keeps track of the player's hand(s), dealer's hand, the deck, and amount of money won/lost.
+At a high level, the code is creating a GameState object that keeps track of the player's hand(s), dealer's hand, the deck, and amount of money won / lost.
 The GameState object is initialized and set-up for a particular case (i.e. player hand, dealer hand, etc) before being edited by the additional phases (i.e. the player's turn, dealer's turn, etc).
-After all the phases have finished, an 'evaluation' function evaluates the current state of the GameState object and returns the amount of money won/lost according to the current state.
+After all the phases have finished, an 'evaluation' function evaluates the current state of the GameState object and notates the amount of money won / lost according to the current state.
+The money won / lost is then returned.

 This process is run thousands of times to generated an average expected value for each specific case.
 The more simulations, the closer the produced average expected values approach their actual probabilistic value.